AndyV773/bcg-test/README.md

 - **Design and Accessibility**

   - **Two-Tone Design:** The footer is designed with two tones to visually separate different sections, enhancing the overall look and readability.
-  - **Responsive Layout:** The footer is optimized to look good and function well on all devices, ensuring a consistent user experience across desktops, tablets, and smartphones.
+  - **Responsive Design:** The footer is optimized to look good and function well on all devices, ensuring a consistent user experience across desktops, tablets, and smartphones.

 ![screenshot of footer layout for smaller devices](assets/media/small-footer.webp)